The Bounds of Defense: Killing, Moral Responsibility, and War(Oxford University Press, under contract, forthcoming).

 Outsourcing Duty: The Moral Exploitation of the Citizen-Soldier, with Michael Robillard (Oxford University Press, under contract, forthcoming).

 Who Should Die?
-The Ethics of Killing in War, with Ryan Jenkins and Michael Robillard (Oxford University Press, in press, forthcoming).
+The Ethics of Killing in War, with Ryan Jenkins and Michael Robillard (Oxford University Press, 2017).

 Binary Bullets: The Ethics of Cyberwar, with Adam Henschke and Fritz Allhoff (Oxford University Press, 2016).